Skip to main content

 Debian

-Linux has two options.
-FileWave provides (as with the FileWave Server) a pre-built Debian VM.
-Alternatively, it is possible to self-install the software on a Debian system.
+Debian has two options.
+FileWave provides a pre-built Debian VM, similar to the FileWave Server appliance, or you can self-install the Booster software on a Debian system.

 macOS & Windows